yangguoliang11/label-studio/docs/source/guide/storage.md

 If the tasks sync to Label Studio but don't appear the way that you expect, maybe with URLs instead of images or with one task where you expect to see many, check the following:
 - If you're placing JSON files in [cloud storage](storage.html), place 1 task in each JSON file in the storage bucket.
 If you want to upload a JSON file from local storage into Label Studio, you can place multiple tasks in one JSON file.
-- If you're syncing image or audio files, make sure **Treat every bucket object as a source file** is enabled.
+- If you're syncing image or audio files, make sure **将每个bucket对象视为源文件** is enabled.